-This is part 2 of the previous episode, where they discuss the novel approach to interventions and the resilience of pregnant women.
+This is part 2 of the previous episode, where they discuss the novel approach to interventions and pregnant women’s resilience.

 4. Empowered Health

 Journalist Emily Kumler hosts this excellent podcast, “Empowered Health.”
 The episodes of this podcast run from the best look at finding reliable information on women’s bodies and how to take care of them.
-The podcast runs every Monday in a week, and each week, Emily will be introducing professionals in the field to break down all the barriers of health misunderstandings related to women with providing the knowledge they need to know to live a better happy life.
+The podcast runs every Monday in a week.
+Each week, Emily will be introducing professionals in the field to break down all the barriers of health misunderstandings related to women by providing the knowledge they need to know to live a better happy life.

 Air Time: Weekly on Monday

 This is one of the notable episodes on changing one’s career path.
 Here, Wendy Sachs, author of “Fearless and Free: How Smart Women Pivot and Relaunch Their Careers,” shares her best tips and tricks on when one should change their career.
-Melini Jesudason explains how she left her successful career in investment banking to rock her life in the field of influencer and yoga teacher.
+Melini Jesudason explains how she left her successful investment banking career to rock her life as an influencer and yoga teacher.